Mold Made

 This glazed pig mingqi was one of many items made for a tomb to placate the spirit of the deceased and assure the soul’s access to the things enjoyed when alive.
 This animal mingqi confirms the importance of pigs as a food source and of raising livestock in Han China.
 An alert animal whose stocky body is typical, it’s dark lead green glaze and damp tomb created a chemical reaction over centuries making it a lustrous, iridescent green impossible to copy that is highly valued in China and by collectors.
 In very good condition, it has expected glaze losses, minor abrasions and cracks due to its age and long tomb burial.

-• Ancient Harpocrates Figurine, Roman Empire, Alexandria (1844BHK) $395
+Ancient Harpocrates Figurine, Roman Empire, Alexandria (1844BHK) $395

-Ht: 6.5” W: 2.625” D: 1.75” | FREE SHIPPING!
+Ht: 6.5” W: 2.625” D: 1.75” | FREE SHIPPING WITHIN CONTINENTAL U.S.!

-This figure is Harpocrates the Greek god of silence, confidentiality and secrets holding a jar and was made using a bivalve-mould.
-The iconography hints at a royal and temple cult, as he wears a double crown symbolizing both Upper and Lower Egypt.
-A royal emblem showing an association with the contemporary king, in Egypt royals with crowns were a manifestation of the Egyptian god Horus.
-Small white specks are all that remains of the slip and colorful paints covering it.
-Missing part of his right side when excavated, there are no repairs and it is mounted on a stand.
-Given its age, the image is in good condition with normal scrapes and cracks found in pieces of this age.
+This ancient figurine is Harpocrates the Greek god of silence and secrets holding a jar made for a home shrine.
+He probably represents a royal and temple cult, as he wears a double crown symbolizing both Upper and Lower Egypt and his royal emblem signifies his association with the reigning Egyptian king, who was considered a manifestation of the Egyptian god Horus.
+Missing part of his right side when excavated, and no with no repairs this is a true slice of history.
+It pairs well with #1845 Ancient Pottery Figurine of Child Nurturer Goddess.

-• Antique Ceramic Hill Tribe Pipe, Burma/Myanmar (3474A-WKE) $85
+Antique Ceramic Hill Tribe Pipe, Burma/Myanmar (3474A-WKE) $85

 H: 2” W: 1.75” D: 4” | FREE SHIPPING!